ConceptaNjolima/MyTNTResources/Week 1/[ENG1.5] Git undoing and backtracking.md

-# Title
-[Description]
+# Git undoing and backtracking

+This lesson reiterates the basics for fixing with Git when something goes awry.

 ## Learning objectives

-* TNTs will be able to...
+* TNTs will understand what go can wrong with Git.
-* TNTs will understand...
+* TNTs will learn strategies for fixing with Git.
-* TNTs will learn...
+* TNTs will practice strategies for resolving issues with git.

 ## Time required and pace

-Total time: 1.5 hour
+Total time: 45 minutes

 * 10 minutes - engage: opening activity
 * 20 minutes - explain
 * 30 minutes - explore: specific activity
 * 15 minutes - elaborate: review trouble spots
-* 15 minutes - evaluate: specific activity to demonstrate understanding
+* 15 minutes - evaluate: specific Wactivity to demonstrate understanding

+## Pre-session

+None

 ## Background / review

 [Resources for instructors, coaches, and students for ramp up or additional learning]

 ## Lesson details